How to Start Hand Lettering: Simple Beginner’s Guide

 If you’re not satisfied, you can start over and make changes.

-If you’re wondering how to add extra details to your lettering, check out this post: 21 Easy Ways to Embellish Hand Lettering
+If you’re wondering how to add more details to make your lettering extra special, check out this post: 21 Easy Ways to Embellish Hand Lettering

 Practicing and finding inspiration